Ronnie Screwvala: Early life and education

 Screwvala was born in Bombay (now Mumbai) into a Parsi family.
 His father was an executive at the British firm J L Morrison and Smith & Nephew.
 Screwvala schooled and went to college in Mumbai at Cathedral and John Connon School and Sydenham College.
 Screwvala had a keen interest in theatre while in school and acted in professional plays with Bombay theatre as a hobby.
 He played notable roles in Shakespeare’s Othello and Death of a Salesman.

 Personal life

 Screwvala is married to Zarina Mehta, his second marriage.
 Zarina has been a co-founder in the media company UTV they founded, and now is the co-Trustee of their Philanthropic foundation; The Swades Foundation.
 They live in Breach Candy, South Mumbai.
 His first wife, Manjula Nanavati and Screwvala have one daughter, Trishya Screwvala, who runs her own Not For Profit, The Lighthouse Project, and who is married to sports commentator Suhail Chandhok.

+Career

 Early days

 Opportunistic in the early days of his entrepreneurship, Screwvala founded a toothbrush manufacturing company.
 Screwvala's is also credited with pioneering Cable TV in India (1981) at a time when there was a single terrestrial channel (Doordarshan) and grew that to multiple cities and most of the hotel chains in India.

-He hosted a quiz show Mashoor Mahal in Doordarshan in 1985.